 If CEOs and companies pause spending and hiring in order to brace for an incoming recession, this will impact GDP growth.
 Again, this is a reminder to look to hiring trends and household earning trends, not Fed rates, to understand if a recession is occurring.

 Some analysts feel that the Federal Reserve acted far later than it should have to stem inflation.
 While the most restrictive aspects of the pandemic have been over for some time, the Federal Reserve didn’t raise rates until inflation began rearing its head.

 Still, the United States isn’t formally in a recession.
-Ultimately, whether one will occur isn’t fully known, and it may not become clear until more inflation data becomes available and rate changes have a chance to make an impact.
+Ultimately, whether one will occur isn’t fully known, and how that recession will play out if it does happen is even more unpredictable.